Three Act Play about King St. Fernando III

 You must be very tired, but it's not the time for rest.
 Kings and queens must not live for themselves.
 We must be on our way to the city of Palencia for the Cortes to decide the succession of the crown.

-King Alfonso who is Fernando's father and was Berenquera's husband until their marriage annulled by the pope because they were cousins hearing of Count Alvaro's revolt decided to invade Castile also saying:
+After hearing of Fernando being proclaimed king.
+King Alfonso who is Fernando's father and was Berenquera's husband until their marriage annulled by the pope because they were cousins and after hearing of Count Alvaro's revolt decided to invade Castile also saying:

 What does it matter if a handful of nobles did make Berenquera their queen?
 I was her husband and will take what is should be mine with my army.
 [Fitzhenry page 70]